 Status Quo: Manually Integrated Solution

-Most visual analytics applications involve a variety of data modalities such as pixel data (images, videos), metadata (tags, annotations), and feature vectors (embeddings or descriptors).
+Most analytics applications involve a variety of data modalities such as pixel data (images, videos), metadata (tags, annotations), and feature vectors (embeddings or descriptors).
 These data modalities have widely different characteristics and usage patterns.

 Today, for such applications, users have to choose between using a general purpose data solution that may not be optimal for all modalities, or using multiple point solutions that then have to be separately integrated and maintained.